Staff Professional Development

 Any other actual or potential source of funding for the proposed professional development activity must be described on the grant application.

 For all employees who receive funding under the Program, a grant expenditure report must be provided to the Program Committee in writing within 30 days of completion of the grant activity.
-The report must include a brief narrative explanation of the benefit received by the applicant and the College as a result of funding the grant.
-Grant recipients who fail to file a post-grant report will not be eligible for future program funding.
+The report must include a brief narrative explanation of the benefit received by the applicant and the College, and an explanation of the method the information was shared and who it was shared with as a result of funding the grant.
+Grant recipients who fail to file a post-grant report will not be eligible for future program funding and distributed monies will be returned to the Staff Development Budget Index.

 If appropriate, grant recipients are strongly encouraged to make a presentation to other employees in their departments on the results of their professional development experience.